 You may not be authorized to access that particular database from off campus.
 Some databases are accessible to WSU faculty, staff, and students, but not to WSU affiliated hospitals.
 The databases which have WSU next to them are only accessible to WSU patrons.

-If you are authorized to use the online resources off-campus and you believe you typed your first name, last name, and ID # correctly and you are still having trouble logging in, you may wish to check that:
+If you are authorized to use the online resources off-campus and you believe you typed your campus username and password correctly and you are still having trouble logging in, you may wish to check that: